Category Archives: Japanese Royals

 In 2016, Emperor Akihito gave a televised speech emphasizing his advanced age and declining health that was interpreted as a desire to abdicate.
 On June 8, 2017, the National Diet, the Japanese legislature, passed a bill allowing Akihito to abdicate.
 On December 1, 2017, Japanese Prime Minister Shinzo Abe announced that Emperor Akihito would abdicate on April 30, 2019, in favor of his elder son Crown Prince Naruhito.
 The last abdication occurred 200 years ago when Emperor Kōkaku abdicated in 1817.

 The era of Emperor Akihito’s reign bears the name “Heisei” and according to custom, he will be renamed “Emperor Heisei” after his death.
-After Akihito abdicated on April 30, 2019, he was entitled Jōkō, an abbreviation of Daijō Tennō (Emperor Emeritus) and the new era Reiwa was established for his son and successor Emperor Naruhito.
+After Akihito abdicated on April 30, 2019, he was entitled Jōkō, an abbreviation of Daijō Tennō (Emperor Emeritus), and the new era Reiwa was established for his son and successor Emperor Naruhito.

 Emperor Akihito and Empress Michiko; Credit – Wikipedia

 After the abdication, Akihito and his wife Michiko lived temporarily at the Takanawa Imperial Residence, formerly the home of Prince and Princess Takamatsu, Akihito’s aunt and uncle.
-It has been empty since the death of Princess Takamatsu in 2004.
+It had been empty since the death of Princess Takamatsu in 2004.
 They then moved to Togu Palace at the Akasaka Estate, the former home of Emperor Naruhito and his family.
 Togu Palace was renamed Sento Imperial Palace, which translates as “the place where the retired imperial couple live.”

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.